Graylog2/se-poc-docs/src/On Prem POC/installing sidecar.md

 ## Install

+Install Sidecar on any device(s) you want to collect logs from and forward to your graylog cluster.

-Graylog sidecar can be installed by executing the download file, such as the `.exe`.
+Sidecar can be installed by executing the download file, such as the `.exe`.
 You will be prompted to input your Graylog API address and your API key.

 Your graylog API will be the same URL as your graylog cluster, followed by `/api`.